Turtlecrafter81/al-guides/Operation Siren Guide.md

 - Strongholds reset in a month and some day, they have level 128 multi-staged boss which are really hard, it's literally the thesis of "your fleet sux" even for end-game player with proper module count to compete.
 - High Corrosion Coordinate region (I just call it C6 maps/boss) has decently high level boss and mobs, they also contain puzzles and are highly detailed map.
 Caution is advised.

-#### Modules
+#### Adaptability Stat:
-Offense, Defense, Healing modules all either buff or debuff your fleet in battle depends on the enemy module and your own.
-You can increase it with items (they are perma so just use it as you get them) or modules collected in the map.
-The difference will make up the modifier.
-Offense and Defense is 70%-130%, Tactics (healing) is 70-100%.
+Offense, Survivability, Tactic Adaptability all either buff or debuff the enemy depends on the enemy's count and your own.
+You can increase it with Tuning items (they are perma until reset so just use them as you get them) or Adaptability modules collected in the map.
+The difference will make up the modifier with Offense affect the enemy's damage dealt, Survivability affect their hp and Tactics affect YOUR fleet healing capability.
+With Offense and Survivability ranging from 70%-130% and Tactics (healing) is 70-100% so you can have your Tactics stat below the other 2 by a margin of 30-40 points.
+Early abyssal zones only have 60 and then 90, it increases the more zones you do up to the level 128 boss with 140 stat so to max out you need ~180 across the board with Tactic at 140-150.

 #### Main OpSiren Story
 First time you enter an area for the story it costs no AP, it will cost AP after that.
 They also do not give EXP except the boss fight iirc.